 Clinical Data

-Comparative Small Taiwanese Study of Pneumocystis Jirovecii in Patients with/without HIV Infection (J Microbiol Immunol Infect, 2008) [MEDLINE]: n = 49
+Comparative Small Taiwanese Study of Pneumocystis Jirovecii in Patients with/without Human Immunodeficiency Virus Infection (J Microbiol Immunol Infect, 2008) [MEDLINE]: n = 49

 Most Common Immunocompromising Conditions in Study: HIV, malignancies